Jaguar E-Type (1961-1975)

 Although the new motor was only three inches longer than the 4.2 litre six, it was significantly wider.
 Two pairs of Zenith-Stromberg carburetors helped the single-overhead cam V-12 produce 272-horsepower at 5850 rpm.
 Despite the car's 3,380 pounds, it was still quite fast.
 0-60 mph times of the day were clocked at 7.5 seconds.

 Like all big-engine cars of the mid-seventies, sales went down as gas prices went up.
-The last of the Jaguar E-types, 5,290 Series-3 were sold from 1971 to 1975.
+The last of the E-types, Jaguar produced just 5,290 Series-3 models from 1971 to 1975.